 For managing network, I had to handle any kind of network condition that may arise.
 It took 80% time planning out the design of the code and the rest for implementing.

 First we (Ruphy and I) thought of having a queue for caching the messages which are not sent to the server (due to any reason) [Link to the code].
 But this design had problems with it.
-It was not generalised; it handled only text messages sent to the server.

 My first task was to extend the data models.
 I had to represent the message object and room object to have a 1:1 correspondence with the Rocket.Chat internally.
 Then I added support for sending images over the network.
 The functionality goes like this- let the user select an image from a file, upload it, encode it to base64 to send it over the network, recieve it at the other end, decode it from base64, save the file on a local cache and then finally display it to the client.
 The backend works perfectly; I’ll get to the front end after July.
 Here is a link to the code where this part was accomplished.